 The sway of gently arching foliage and swish that follows as they rustle in the wind are treats for the eye and the provision of the elegant fountain grass.
-There are many varieties of Pennisetum, with a wide range of sizes and foliage color.
-Near the end of the season, you may find your fountain grass turning white, bleached and unappealing.
+There are many varieties of Pennisetum, with a wide range of sizes and foliage colors.
+Near the end of the season, you may find your fountain grass turning white, bleached, and unappealing.
 What is happening?
-Are there some sort of terrible fountain grass problems?
+Is there some sort of terrible fountain grass problem?
 Rest your mind, the plant is doing quite fine.
-The bleaching is a natural part of the plant’s life cycle.
+Bleaching is a natural part of the plant’s life cycle.

 White Fountain Grass Foliage

 Fountain grasses are perennial plants that form dense clumps of airy foliage.
 The grasses are warm-season plants, which means that they go dormant in winter.
 Fountain grass problems are few and the plants are tolerant when established.
 They are hardy, low-maintenance plants for the savvy gardener.
 White fountain grass, or Pennisetum setaceum ‘Alba,’ is an attractive form with slender green foliage and delicate nodding white inflorescences.
 Contrary to the name, it should not have white or even silvery leaves, but the name instead refers to the flower hue.
 White fountain grass foliage arises near the end of the season when cold temperatures begin to arrive.
 The change in color signals the arrival of the plant’s dormancy.
 Usually, the blades start to yellow and fade, and eventually, the tips turn white and brittle.
 A fountain grass turning white is the plant’s response to the cool temperatures as it readies itself to slumber until warm season temperatures return.
 Any of the other varieties of fountain grass will experience the same bleaching and die back for winter.